 Crisp topping

-- 4 TBS cold butter or coconut oil
+- 4 tablespoons unsalted butter or vegan butter

-- 1/3 cup whole grain flour (whole wheat white or gluten-free all-purpose blend)
+- 1/3 cup white whole wheat flour, or gluten-free all-purpose blend

 - 1/3 cup unsweetened coconut flakes